Best Places to Stay in St. Martin, French Side: Chic Picks!

 Orient Bay, with its vibrant beach bars and water sports, buzzes with energy.
 It’s a slice of paradise for those who love to mix sunbathing with a bit of adventure.

 On the other hand, Grand Case is a foodie’s dream.
-Restaurants on the beach and along Restaurant Row serve some of best French cuisine this side of the Atlantic.
+Restaurants on the beach and along Restaurant Row serve some of best French cuisine you’ll ever drool over.

-Grand Case is the best area to stay in St. Martin if you’d like to be walking distance to all this deliciousness.
+Base yourself in Grand Case if you’d like to be walking distance to all this deliciousness.

 Enjoy your stay on the French side of this delightful Caribbean island!